UoB-COMSM0110/2023-group-22/README.md

 <br>
 We have five classes as our user interface components: start page, setting window, help window, pause window, and end page.
 The User Interface is designed to be easy to use and visually appealing, providing a seamless and enjoyable gaming experience for the user.

 While acting as game manager, the "main" also plays a role in rendering the main game screen, which displays the player's score, as well as buttons for pausing the game.
 The start page consists of a help window button and a setting window button at the left and right top corner, respectively.
 It displays the game's title, choices of character, and a start button.
-The help window provides instructions for users to understand the game, while users can choose level difficulty and switch to 2-player mode in the setting window.
+The help window provides instructions for users to understand the game, while users can choose the difficulty level and switch to 2-player mode in the setting window.
 In the end page, the final score is shown in single player mode, whereas in two-player mode, the winner is shown.

 <strong>Game Elements</strong>
 <br>